bramwax/JavaCodespace/README.md

 # JavaRepository & Codespace
 A repository of Java code used in the teaching of object oriented programming concepts and constructs.
+Based on YouTube tutorial: https://youtu.be/NpIVW4DT434?si=4lUdQkx0vlklHBE9

 1. Create GitHub account
 2. Ceeate a repository